Muhammadu Buhari: Health

 In May 2016, Buhari cancelled a two-day visit to Lagos to inaugurate projects in the state but he was represented by the Vice-president Yemi Osinbajo after citing an "ear infection" suspected to be Ménière's disease.
 On 6 June, Buhari travelled to the United Kingdom to seek medical attention.
 This happened days after the Presidential Spokesman Femi Adesina was quoted as saying Buhari was "as fit as fiddle" and "hale and hearty", to much discontent and criticism from political analysts and followers.
 In February 2017, following what were described as "routine medical check-ups" in the UK, Buhari asked parliament to extend his medical leave to await test results.
 His office did not give any further details on his health condition nor the expected date of his return.
 On 8 February, President Buhari personally signed a letter addressed to the President of the Senate of Nigeria alerting him of a further extension to his annual leave, leaving his vice president in charge.
 Following an absence of 51 days from office, President Buhari returned to Nigeria.
-He arrived at Kaduna Airport in the morning of March 10.
-Although information was limited during his stay in London, he was pictured on March 9 meeting the most senior cleric of the world Anglican congregation, Archbishop of Canterbury Justin Welby.
+He arrived at Kaduna Airport in the morning of 10 March.
+Although information was limited during his stay in London, he was pictured on 9 March meeting the most senior cleric of the world Anglican congregation, Archbishop of Canterbury Justin Welby.
 Vice President Yemi Osibanjo remained in charge as acting president, while the President continued to recover in Abuja.
-The President has missed major official and public appearances just two months following his return to office from England.
-Most recently he was absent from the Federal Executive Council (FEC) meeting, the worker's day event held at the Eagle Square in Abuja on May Day 2017.
+The President missed major official and public appearances just two months following his return to office from England.
+In the last case, he was absent from the Federal Executive Council (FEC) meeting, the worker's day event held at the Eagle Square in Abuja on May Day 2017.
 Speculations about the President's health circulated in the public sphere in the days following President Buhari's wishes to "work from home".
 Some prominent Nigerian figures urged the President to take a long-term medical leave, citing his failure to make any public appearances over a two-week period.

 President Buhari again left Nigeria for a reported health check-up in London on 7 May 2017.
-President Buhari returned to Nigeria from his medical leave in the United Kingdom 104 days after leaving, on August 19, 2017.
+President Buhari returned to Nigeria from his medical leave in the United Kingdom 104 days after leaving, on 19 August 2017.
 On 8 May, Buhari left Nigeria to London for medical check up, upon arrival from USA; and he returned on Friday 11 May 2018.